Phala-Network/phala-wiki/content/docs/pdiem/play-with-pdiem.md

 And that's all!

 Behind the scene, `pdiem-relayer` picked up the deposit transaction, send a regular Substrate extrinsic to the `pdiem` confidential contract on Phala to sync the transaction.
 After the validation of the incoming transaction and the proof, the `pdiem` contract will accept it.
+Usually it takes 30 seconds for the relayer to pick up the transaction, and relay to `pdiem` side.

 ### Balances in pdiem